Pros and Cons of Counter Depth Refrigerators

-The kitchen designers of the present are all about streamlining lines, and hiding appliances.
-Really high-end modern domestic kitchens look like they don't even have appliances, save maybe a built-in cook top.
-It should be noted that the author of this article lives in a rented apartment in which the refrigerator and all other appliances jut out from the walls, and in no way coordinate with the crummy laminate cabinet doors.
+Today's high-end kitchens look like they don't even have appliances, save maybe a builtin cook top.
+It should be noted that the author of this article lives in a rented apartment in which the refrigerator and all other appliances jut out from the walls, and in no way coordinate with the crummy laminate cabinets.
 Please don't take this assessment of modern kitchen design as a command, since yours truly cooks perfectly good food in an aesthetically-challenged-but-functional kitchen, and has no qualms about it.
-I'm just saying that there happens to be, at the moment, a push toward seamlessly blending appliances into the counters-and-cabinets of modern kitchens, and this aesthetic preference brings up a really good question about refrigerators.
+I'm just saying that there happens to be, at the moment, a push toward seamlessly blending appliances into the counters-and-cabinets of modern kitchens, and this aesthetic preference brings up a pressing question about refrigerators.

-If you are remodeling your kitchen, or just plain buying a new fridge, should you buy a counter depth refrigerator?
+If you are about to hire remodelers to redo your kitchen, or are just plain shopping for a new fridge, should you buy a counter depth refrigerator?
 If you opt to buy a standard sized refrigerator, can you make it look like it is built-in?

-Let's start with the question of the counter depth refrigerator: Counter depth refrigerators are refrigerators that (duh) are the same or similar depth as your standard counters.
-People tend to buy counter depth refrigerators as an alternative to more pricey built-in refrigerators, since counter depth refrigerators are easy to build cabinetry around so that they look like built-ins.
-Also, counter-depth refrigerators can be added to an existing counter-and-cabinet scheme without doing construction.
+Let's start with the question of the counter depth refrigerator: Counter depth refrigerators are (duh) the same or similar depth as your standard counters.
+People tend to buy counter depth refrigerators as an alternative to more pricey builtins, since counter depth units are easy to build cabinetry around for that builtin look.
+Also, counter depth refrigerators can be added to an existing counter-and-cabinet scheme without remodeling.
 The obvious issue with counter depth refrigerators is their size.
 Sometimes they are just plain smaller than standard-sized refrigerators, and sometimes they compensate for their lack of depth with excess width.
 Can you function with less space in your refrigerator?
 If not, does your counter and/or cabinetry have a wide enough gap that you could slide in a wide cabinet depth refrigerator?
 No?
 OK, then I have options for you.